 Factsheets, Guide and Q&A

-- Factsheet on how you can make the most out of eCommerce in the EU as a consumer.
-(The factsheet is available in most EU languages)
+- Factsheet on how you can benefit from eCommerce in the EU

 - Questions and answers (available in the following languages: BG, CS, DA, DE, EL, EN, ES, ET, FI, FR, HR, HU, IT, LT, LV, MT, NL, PL, PT, RO, SK, SL, SV) related to Regulation 2018/302 on geo-blocking with information for national authorities enforcing the new rules and practical assistance to consumers.